 Check out the Yellowstone Ski Festival, or do some skiing of your own at the nearby Moonlight Basin or the Big Sky Ski Resort.
 Get into the holiday spirit with a quaint sleigh ride through the Montana countryside at the secluded Lone Mountain Ranch, or take a snowcoach tour of Yellowstone National Park – and keep a lookout for wildlife like bison, trumpeter swans, and even bald eagles.

 No need to wonder where you’ll be warming up after a day in Yellowstone country.
-Check into one of three Best Western hotels in West Yellowstone, and gear up for another day of skiing, sledding and snowmobiling.
-Winter doesn’t get more fun than Montana.
+Gear up for another day of skiing, sledding, and snowmobiling – winter doesn’t get more fun than Montana.